nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 #### Configuration

-*   Use the `MockitoFeature`.
+*   `MockitoFeature`.
-*   Use `@Mock` annotation on yout test class attribute, so that the Mockito initialiser does its job.
+*   Use `@Mock` annotation on your test class attribute, so that the Mockito initializer does its job.
-*   Use `@RuntimeService` annotation (org.nuxeo.runtime.mockito) on the same test class attribute (injects a mock in that field and binds it to the the service manager).
+*   Use `@RuntimeService` annotation (`org.nuxeo.runtime.mockito`) on the same test class attribute (injects a mock in the field and binds it to the the service manager).

 #### Injectable Objects